anthonynarine/anthonynarine/README.md

-Hi, I'm Anthony, specializing in full-stack development with a focus on React and Django.
+Hi, I'm Anthony, a full-stack development with a focus on React and Django.
 I enjoy building efficient and scalable solutions, particularly creating streamlined Django APIs that integrate smoothly with React-driven frontends.
 My approach combines a solid understanding of both back-end and front-end technologies to deliver cohesive applications.

 When I'm not immersed in project building, you'll find me hanging out with my ace, my 3-year-old daughter, smashign my keyboard playing League of Legends, catching a basketball game 🎮🏀, or keeping an eye on the stock market's ⚽📈.